Shivangi2207/shivangi_iiitb_asic_course/README.md

 <details>
 	<summary><strong> If Case constructs</strong>
 	</summary>

+ ## IF Statement
 If statement is used to conditionally execute a block of code based on a given condition.

+## Syntax
 ```
 if (condition)
     // Code to be executed if the condition is true